 Closed non-production premises, i.e. modern office buildings and residential houses so numerous in the modern world, are also an important area of exposure to harmful biological agents.
 Increasingly widespread use of mechanical ventilation or air conditioning may lead to the development of air pollutants within their systems, mainly biological ones (e.g. mites, moulds, fungi, bacteria) that are dangerous to human health.
 As a result, people working in such “unhealthy buildings” may complain about: fatigue, nausea, pains and dizziness, reduced attentiveness, as well as irritation of the mucous membranes of eyes, nose and throat.

 Occupations potentially exposed to harmful biological agents have so far been primarily health care workers and farmers.
 However, the experience of the beginning of 2020 has shown that modern biological threats have a much wider impact, affecting practically all professions in a globalised world.

 Occupational biological hazards are, therefore, a very important, although still underestimated, challenge to occupational medicine and public health.
 Thus, it is necessary to draw public attention to the risks arising from daily, frequent contact with biological agents and the need to protect against them.

-The competition is addressed to artists and students of art colleges in Poland and abroad.
-Designs in electronic form should be e-mail to: firstname.lastname@example.org by 22 June 2020.
+The competition was addressed to artists and students of art colleges in Poland and abroad.
+Designs in electronic form were e-mailed to: firstname.lastname@example.org by 22 June 2020.